top of page

 -

-How do I find out my ring size?The best way is to come in store, we can size you on your visit.
-There are a lot of tools online to help you learn your finger size if you cannot visit.
+How do I find out my ring size?The best way is to visit us in-store, where we can accurately size your finger during your visit.
+If you're unable to come in, there are several online tools available to assist you in determining your ring size.

 -